Pacific Debt Relief Company Logo

 Disclaimer: We are not qualified legal or tax professionals and are not giving advice.
 Always speak with a qualified professional before making any legal or financial decisions.

-Wage garnishment occurs when a court order allows a creditor to have money taken out of your paycheck to repay a debt.
-Creditors must have taken you to court and received a judgment.
-Your employer will be notified and must comply.
+When dealing with debt, a skilled wage garnishment attorney can be your best ally.
+Income withholding occurs when a court order allows a creditor to take money directly out of your paycheck to repay a debt.
+This happens after creditors have taken you to court and received a judgment.
+Once that judgment is in place, your employer is notified and must comply.

-Federal and state agencies do not need a court order to have your wages garnished.
-These garnishments generally cover back taxes, child support, a federal student loan, and alimony.
+Interestingly, federal and state agencies don’t need a court order to garnish your wages.
+These garnishments typically cover back taxes, child support, federal student loans, and alimony.
+Understanding these processes and having professional guidance can make a significant difference in managing your financial situation.

 Don't want to read through?
 Speak to a debt specialist right now.